lsst-sqre/sqr-018/index.rst

 - We will move to automatically provisioning the Hub notebook spin-up menu with the latest LSST containers.

-- We should specify minimum requirements for K8 cluster per user, and reach an estimate of the number of uses at various phases of the project.

-  - # of cores scaled by number of concurrent users
-  - # of memory scaled by numbers of concurrent users
-  - # user-private persistent storage by total users
-  - project-shared persistent storage total users or fixed
-  - # node-local non-persistent storage (for the containers) fixed

 - Integration with datacenter-side persistent storage (GPFS?)

 - Integration with datacenter-side auth